Community Finance Fellowship

 Changing the face of finance

-Mission Driven Finance is launching the Community Finance Fellowship to diversify talent in our industry—and get capital into overlooked and underestimated communities where it doesn’t usually flow.
-Five exceptional individuals will be full-time paid members of our team in San Diego for one year starting in March 2020 (yes, during shelter-in-place orders).
-Designed to give early professionals a strong start to careers using finance as a tool for change, this program will provide fellows formal training and critical on-the-job experience with the full life cycle of making private impact investments.
+Mission Driven Finance launched the Community Finance Fellowship to diversify talent in our industry—and get capital into overlooked and underestimated communities where it doesn’t usually flow.
+Five exceptional individuals joined us as full-time paid members of our team in San Diego for one year starting in March 2020 (yes, during shelter-in-place orders).
+Designed to give early professionals a strong start to careers using finance as a tool for change, this program provides fellows formal training and critical on-the-job experience with the full life cycle of making private impact investments.

 We wake up every day looking for ways to build thriving communities by investing in small businesses, social enterprises and nonprofits—particularly by mobilizing capital into communities that have been overlooked and underestimated by the traditional financial system.